Smoky Chicken Stew with Butternut Squash and Kale

 1 pound boneless, skinless chicken thighs

--Heat 1 tablespoon olive oil in a Dutch oven or large saucepan over medium-high heat.
-When hot add the chicken sausage and cook for about 5 minutes until lightly browned.
+-Heat 1 tablespoon olive oil in a Dutch oven or large saucepan over medium heat.
+When the oil is hot and shimmering, add the chicken sausage and cook for about 5 minutes until lightly browned.

 - 1 tablespoon extra virgin olive oil